Pasindu-Nimsara-2002/Pasindu-Nimsara-2002/README.md

 # Hi there! 👋

-I'm **@Pasindu-Nimsara-2002**, a passionate learner and enthusiast in the fields of machine learning, computer vision, and robotics.
+I'm **Pasindu Nimsara Kulasingham, a passionate learner and enthusiast in the fields of machine learning, computer vision, and robotics.

 ## 👀 I’m interested in ...
 - 🤖 Artificial Intelligence